-United States History, Constitution, and American Ideals Requirement
+United States History, Constitution, And American Ideals Requirement

 CSU graduation requires completion of a U.S. History, Constitution and American Ideals requirement.
-To complete this requirement take:
+Minimum of 9 semester (or 12-15 quarter) units with courses from at least two different disciplines.

-Political Science 1 or 5 and History 7A or 7B or 40
+Political Science 1 or 5 History 7A or 7B